 Even if Python is not the most popular programming language (yet!) it's definitely winning the race of the fastest growing one and loved by the highest amount of developers, who mention it as a next programming language they want to learn.

-The broad range of utilization and relatively painless mastering makes it a perfect tool to handle advanced, complex applications including sophisticated algorithms and complicated engines.
+The broad range of utilization (you can learn what is Python used for exactly in our extensive guide) and relatively painless mastering makes it a perfect tool to handle advanced, complex applications including sophisticated algorithms and complicated engines.
 That’s why Python is a great match for machine learning and widespread through artificial intelligence solutions.
 Today we want to take a closer look at open-source (BSD license) libraries enabling to cut the time and effort software developers put into different fields of ML work.

 A powerful Python open-source data science library which was implemented in applications like GoogleMaps or Uber.
 It was created by Wes McKinney to capture data into the nice and clear structures which provide intuitive and pleasant analysis.
 Pandas offers two object types - DataFrame (two-dimensional kind of a spreadsheet with rows and columns) and Series (a single column) and multiple methods for filtering, reshaping, pivoting, subsetting, and indexing data sets.
 It also makes your work less bothersome and ho-hum with automatization of data alignment and a plethora of other useful utilities.
 Moreover, it’s friendly not only for the user.
 Pandas is welcoming to a wide variety of input data (including flat files) like CSV, TSV, Excel, HDF, JSON, THML, SQL, HDF5 and compatible with other Python packages so you can combine it with for example Plotly to create interactive graphs straight from data frames.